gocd/go-cookbook/README.md

 * apt
 * java
 * yum
-* windows (requires chef >= 12.6)

-### Note for Chef <12.6 users: please use these additional dependency version constraints for compatibility with Chef 11:
+* windows (requires chef >= 12.6; for chef < 12.6 please use these additional dependency version constraints for compatibility with Chef 11: `cookbook 'windows', '< 2.0'`)

-cookbook 'windows', '< 2.0'

 ## Supported Platforms